unofficial-sendoh/other_template/_posts/2018-5-2-Up-&-Running-of-Image-Data-Analysis-Using-Numpy-&-OpenCV-Part-1.md

 ## Masking

-Image masking is an image processing technique that is used to remove the background from which photographs those have blurred/fuzzy edges, transparent or hair portions.
+Image masking is an image processing technique that is used to remove the background from which photographs those have fuzzy edges, transparent or hair portions.

 Now, we'll create a mask that is in shape of a circular disc.
 First we'll measure distance from center of the image to every border pixel values.
-And we take a convenient radius value and then usng logical operator we'll create a circular disc.
+And we take a convenient radius value and then using logical operator we'll create a circular disc.
 It's quite simple, let's see the code.

 ```python
 if __name__ == '__main__':